I love parts of the Whole 30 diet.

 Healthy gut ✓

 Given these great parts, I (and many other RDs I know) still rarely recommend the Whole 30 diet to clients.
 It’s simply too unrealistic for most people.
-For example, there’s oftentimes a conversation like the one below.

 Bottom line, diet choices affect many things.
 Some of the majors factors include: